BUSINESS AND SUPPORT SERVICES

 EMPLOYEE ACHIEVEMENT AWARDS

 Exceptions are made to the General Rule regarding Employee Achievement Awards.
 Special rules apply to non-cash awards based on an employee’s safety achievement or length of service with the college.
 A safety or length of service award may be excluded from the employee’s income, if specific criteria are met pertaining to the form and timing of the award, its dollar value, and its method of presentation.
-Departments or schools considering such awards should consult the Comptroller prior to making such awards.
+Departments or schools considering such awards should consult the Director of Business Services and Cashiers Office and/or the Director of Payroll and Accounts Payable prior to making such awards.

 Award – A cash or non-cash item given to show thanks, support, goodwill, or recognition of an outstanding accomplishment.
 Examples include achievement in teaching, research, retirement, or other job performance related activity.
 A stipend could be one type of an award.

 De Minimis A non-cash gift or award that is so small that accounting for it would be unreasonable or administratively impractical.
 De Minimis gifts, prizes or awards may only be provided on an occasional basis and must be small in amount.
 Only non-cash gifts of property valued up to $100 are considered De Minimis.
 Cash awards, gift cards and gift certificates are never considered De Minimis.

 Gift – A cash or non-cash item given as a gesture of goodwill or appreciation, or in recognition of, or in connection with a holiday season, or some other purpose not specifically related to regular job performance.
 Examples may include holiday or birthday gifts.